Ayanneo/fastapi_project/README.md

  # Getting started with my API project

- This project make use of Postman and PGadminGUI.
+ This project made extensive use of Postman and PGadminGUI during development.

  Finally project is deployed with help of Render.